-History is a very popular course and candidates will normally have a good History degree.
-Exceptionally, related degrees with significant history content will be taken into consideration.
-Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum requirements for History, especially where topics have not been covered by their degree.
+History is a popular course and candidates will normally have a good history degree.
+Related degrees with significant history content will be taken into consideration.
+Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for history.

-Trainees come together with Rachael Moore, the Subject Leader, for a weekly opportunity to learn more about the subject and the pedagogy of History.
-It is an opportunity to learn from Rachael, visiting experts and each other.
+Trainees come together on a Thursday for a weekly opportunity to learn more about the subject and the pedagogy of history.
+It is an opportunity to learn from Becky, visiting experts and each other.

-Visits extend trainees’ subject knowledge and provide ideas for school trips and the value of them.
+Visits extend trainees’ subject knowledge and provide ideas for school trips.
 Recent trips have been to Berkeley Castle, Chedworth Roman Villa, Warwick Castle, the Imperial War Museum and the National Gallery.
-Trainees also have the opportunity to accompany their placement school on trips which go out while they are on placement.
+Trainees also have the opportunity to accompany their placement school on trips.

-Subject Sessions usually take place at Balcarras School on a Thursday afternoon, and occasionally at the school of the guest expert.
+Subject sessions usually take place at Ribston Hall High School with some at the school of the guest expert.

 Trainees start the year with three weeks of professional studies, a programme of lectures, workshops and expert speakers, to give a context to the course.
 By the end of September trainees start their “Parent 1” placement and will be in school full time until mid-December.
 There are another two weeks of professional studies either side of Christmas.
 In January trainees start their “Twin” placement in a second school.
 There are more professional studies weeks before Easter then trainees return to their first school for their “Parent 2” placement.
 The final placement includes an enhancement week to give opportunities to experience particular aspects of teaching.